alan-agius4/speedy-build-tools/README.md

 ## NPM Scripts

-Instead of depending on external task runners, `speedy-build-tools` can be configured to run from npm scripts (`package.json`).
+Instead of depending on external task runners, `speedy-build-tools` can be configured to run from npm scripts in `package.json`.

 ```json
 "scripts": {